djmuratb/BitCrack2/README.md

                           :+COUNT
-                        Where START, END, COUNT are in hex format --stride N              Increment by N keys at a time --rstride N             Random stride bits, continue after end of range by setting up new random stride --share M/N             Divide the keyspace into N equal shares, process the Mth share --continue FILE         Save/load progress from FILE -v, --version           Show version
+                        Where START, END, COUNT are in hex format --stride N              Increment by N keys at a time --rstride N             Random stride bits, continue after end of range by setting up new random stride, Where N in hex format
+--share M/N             Divide the keyspace into N equal shares, process the Mth share --continue FILE         Save/load progress from FILE -v, --version           Show version